Jak57/documentation/libvpx.md

 22. **unsigned int rc_min_quantizer**
     * In video compression quantization is the process of removing less important visual details to reduce data size.
     * Range: (0 -> lossless, highest quality, larger file size or bitrate) to (63 -> very low quality, smaller file size or bitrate)
-    * rc_min_quantizer sets the floor limit on the quantizer value so that the encoder can not produce video of excessively high quality.
+    * rc_min_quantizer sets the floor limit on the quantizer value so that the encoder can not produce a video of excessively high quality.
     * Currently used: cfg->rc_min_quantizer = 4

 23. **unsigned int rc_max_quantizer**